Disability Resources Office

 - Antlers: Located on the west side of Raquette Lake, Antlers serves both as a site for conferences and outdoor education as well as a docking area for those embarking to Camp Huntington.

-- Camp Huntington: The College provides the natural setting at Camp Huntington for students to examine many aspects of the environment.
+- Camp Huntington: The university provides the natural setting at Camp Huntington for students to examine many aspects of the environment.
 The camp's forests, bogs and meadows serve as outdoor laboratories for courses in the natural sciences.

 Hoxie Gorge Nature Preserve at William H. Parks Family Center for Environmental and Outdoor Education